ljunggren/boozang-docs/README.md

 **Good fit vs bad fit**

 Boozang is great when testing anything that runs in the web browser.
 This includes any modern SaaS application, no matter how complex.
-It´s great when you need to test automate testing for deterministic usage flows, basically conditions that can be determined by a machine.
+It’s great when you need to test automate testing for deterministic usage flows, basically conditions that can be determined by a machine.

 A rule of thumb is that the more you feel the need to run regression testing, the more value you will find in a Boozang implementation.
 This means, if you release business-critical software often, you will find great value in Boozang.
 If you release rarely and bugs don't have a significant impact, maybe not so much.